Faculty and Staff Profiles

 Restaurant Management Instructor

-Sam worked within the restaurant industry since 1990 and in post secondary education since 2011.
-La Duca holds an Associates Degree, Hospitality Management – Valencia Community College and a Bachelors Degree, Business Management – Western Governors University.
+Sam worked within the restaurant industry since 1984 and in post secondary education since 2011.
+La Duca holds an Associates Degree in Hospitality Management from Valencia College and a Bachelors and Masters Degree in Business Management from Western Governors University.
 A passion for hospitality runs in the La Duca family.
 When his family relocated from New York to Boca Raton, Florida to pursue the restaurant business, Sam was introduced at the tender age of 11 to all facets of food service.
 He assisted in opening two seafood restaurants in south Florida.
 He obtained his Associate of Science Degree in Hospitality Management from Valencia College in Orlando, while working for the Walt Disney Company specializing in Food and Beverage.
-La Duca relocated to Oregon with his family in 2004, progressing with employer Red Robin from Server to General Manager in three years.
+La Duca relocated to Oregon with his family in 2004, progressing with employer Red Robin from Server to General Manager.
 La Duca believes successful food service depends on developing strong connections with guests and exceeding their dining expectations.
-Instruction: Due to his background in dining room service, customer engagement, combined with his strong history in restaurant operations; Sam provides instruction in the areas of dining room service, supervision and human relations and menu composition.
-Certifications: Hospitality Educator, FDRP, Oregon Q-Care Customer Service, Certified Trainer – Allergy Safe Certification – Spot Check, Firs Aid / CPR Certified – American Red Cross, Service Permit – Oregon Liquor Control Commission and ServSafe – National Restaurant Association Educational Foundation.
+Instruction: Due to his background in dining room service, customer engagement, combined with his strong history in restaurant operations; Sam provides instruction in the areas of dining room service, supervision and human relations, menu composition and analysis, and Mixology.
+Certifications: Accredited Hospitality Educator, FDRP, Oregon Q-Care Customer Service, Certified Trainer – Allergy Safe Certification – Spot Check, First Aid / CPR Certified – American Red Cross, Certified Alcohol Server Instructor – Oregon Liquor Control Commission and Certified ServSafe Instructor and Proctor – National Restaurant Association Educational Foundation.

-Chef Erickson worked within the restaurant industry since 1981 and in post secondary education since 2010.
-Erickson holds an Associates Degree, Culinary Arts – Columbia Community College.
-Chef Erickson established his reputation in fine dining at Chez Panisse and Jeremiah Tower’s Stars.
-Chef Erickson is the 2013 winner of the IACP Culinary Teacher of the Year Award.
-A specialist in cheese-making, butchery, and meat curing, Chef Erickson is a member of Slow Food USA and a volunteer for Edible Schoolyard, Chez Panisse Foundation and Neighbor Impact.
-Instruction: Chef Erickson’s passion for butchery and charcuterie, sustainability and the fundamentals of cooking support his instruction of courses tenant to the foundation cooking, butchery / charcuterie, garde manger and the sustainability course.
+Chef Erickson worked within the restaurant industry since 1980 and in post-secondary education since 2009.
+Chef Erickson holds an Associate’s Degree, Culinary Arts – Columbia Community College.
+Throughout his career, Chef Erickson has worked in many facets of the foodservice industry from small startups to large hotels.
+He established his reputation in fine dining at Chez Panisse and Jeremiah Tower’s Stars, and went on to manage kitchens of fine dining restaurants.
+Chef Erickson is the 2013 winner of the International Association of Culinary Professionals Culinary Teacher of the Year Award.
+In 2015, Chef Erickson was invited to The White House where he educated The White House culinary team on the sustainable procurement, butchery, and preservation of meat.
+A specialist in cheese making, butchery, and charcuterie, Chef Erickson is a member of Slow Food USA and a volunteer for Edible Schoolyard, Chez Panisse Foundation and Neighbor Impact.
+Instruction: Chef Erickson is a firm believer in foundation skills, techniques, and sustainability.
+Chef Erickson teaches the Foundations courses, Garde Manger, Butchery, Charcuterie, International Cuisines, and Kitchen Operations.
+He is passionate about culinary education and believes that high standards lead to student success.

 Chef Hagen worked within the restaurant industry and high-volume commercial bakeries, product training, bakery sales and marketing since 1985 and in post secondary education since 2012.
 Chef Hagen holds a Bachelors Degree in English – Western Washington University.
 In addition to an iron strong pair of forearms, Chef Hagen developed a lifelong love and appreciation of baking.
 She had the fortune to train with a hot bed of talent including Iron Chef Cat Cora with whom Hagen collaborated while head Pastry Chef at Bistro Don Giovanni in Napa.
 Hagen left the kitchen to train institutional and in-store baking staff for H.C.
 Brill in California, the upper Midwest and Oregon.
 She became an account manager, developing a keen understanding of the economics of high-volume pastry production while working with buyers and managers.
 A move to Bend in 2009 reawakened her creative desires and she became the Executive Pastry Chef at Staccato and then 900 Wall Restaurant in downtown Bend.
 She has taught baking and pastry at COCC since 2012.
 She believes that chefs should consider dessert as something customers look forward to rather than an afterthought and most importantly, that bread is life!
 Instruction: Chef Hagen has a passion for both baking and cake decorating, hence she provides instruction in primarily bread baking courses, foundation courses related to baking and cake decorating courses.